Polifron/frontendTMDB/README.md

 *react-router-dom
 In frontend folder create a .env file with REACT_APP_API_KEY = your TMDB API key(no commas required)

-Press ctrl ` and do the following commands:

-dotnet ef migrations add Init --output-dir Data/Migrations

-Check that the migration is not empty

-Run : dotnet ef migrations remove if empty
-Run : dotnet build if error
-Run : dotnet ef database update

-Run Application

 Login, and enjoy.